 Barnard College News

-The computer scientist discusses his latest research on internet searches for police reform.
+Roman Family Teaching & Research Fellow in computer science Adam Poliak discusses his latest research on internet searches for police reform.

 A Treatise on Stars, by Mei-mei Berssenbrugge ’69, was recently nominated as a finalist for the 2020 National Book Award for Poetry.
 Here, Berssenbrugge reflects on the natural influences and the creative process at work in her latest collection of poems.

-The Microsoft principal researcher shares her thoughts on creating inclusive technology, her journey into STEM, and playing the bagpipes.
+The computer scientist shares her thoughts on creating inclusive technology, her journey into STEM, and playing the bagpipes.

-In celebration of his new book, Mutual Aid, Spade discusses the theory and how it can help veteran and novice activists maintain movement work.
+In celebration of his new book, Mutual Aid, Dean Spade ’97 discusses the theory and how it can help veteran and novice activists maintain movement work.

-The environmental science and law expert shares how remote learning has forced her to become a more collaborative educator.
+The adjunct professor — an environmental science and law expert — shares how remote learning has forced her to become a more collaborative educator.

-The neuroscientist and new dean of undergraduate education at UCLA talks STEM careers for women.
+Adriana Galván ’01, the new dean of undergraduate education at UCLA, talks STEM careers for women.

 A Reimagining Brooklyn Bridge Competition winner, the architecture and psychology major shares her vision for a New York City landmark.

-In celebration of Asian/Pacific American Heritage Month, the seasoned art curator shares her favorite Barnard memories and the best advice she received.
+In celebration of Asian/Pacific American Heritage Month, Irene Mei Zhi Shum ’93 shares her favorite Barnard memories and the best advice she received.

 The columnist behind “Ask a Clean Person” shares advice on finding a career path and cleaning during a pandemic.